It is sufficiently obvious that it is through muscular activity

 and thus receives valuable training in adjusting itself to the

-changing conditions with which it has to cope in daily life.
+changing conditions with which it has to cope with daily life.

 (d) Closely connected with the foregoing is the (temporary)